AleksandarDzudzevic/Project_Unit_3/README.md

         self.parent.current = "SignupScreen"

 ```
 Fig. 9 Shows the python code used for the Login part of the code.
 Here I created an algorithm that uses If statements as a method of checking if credentials are correct and link to any existing accounts.
 Following one of my client's requests regarding safe access to the application.
 Without a username and password that match one of the account in the user database, one can not acces and use the application.
+In order to make siging in possible with either username or email, I have used computational thinking, more specificly I targeted this problem with an abstract solution which involves query shocased in try_login method which checks if the data enetereed in the username box matches with either email or username of an account, accepting either when checking credentials.
 With this said the first request of criteria 1 stated by my client was fulfiled, and a functional login screen was created.
 #### LoginScreen KivyMD code
 ```.kv
 <LoginScreen>: